Rude Removal: Plot

 Dexter invents the Rude Removal System, a machine to remove the rudeness from his sister Dee Dee.
 However, Dee Dee thinks Dexter is the one who is rude.
 They start fighting and both wind up in the machine.
 Inadvertently, the Rude Removal System is activated, splitting the pair into well-behaved and rude halves, with the well-behaved duplicates speaking with English accents, and the rude duplicates speaking with New York City accents while using profanity.
 The rude pair harbor destructive tendencies by embarrassing their mother while she has her friends over and wrecking the house, prompting her to tell them off and send them to their rooms.
 Soon, the nice pair manage to trick their rude halves back into the Rude Removal System and reverse the process by reactivating it to combine the rude and polite halves.
-The segment ends with Dexter and Dee Dee's very angry mother standing in front of them holding a bar of soap, poised to wash the filthy words from their mouths before the short cuts to black.
+The segment ends with Dexter and Dee Dee's very angry mother standing in front of them holding a bar of soap, poised to wash the filthy words from their mouths before the screen cuts to black.